 Dementia Care Homes Birmingham

-Moundsley House is a sixty bed unit that caters for people with mild to moderate dementia, while Kenilworth House is a smaller 30 bed unit for people with more advanced dementia and some behaviour that challenges.
+Moundsley House is a 60 bed unit that caters for people with mild to moderate dementia, while Kenilworth House is a smaller 30 bed unit for people with more advanced dementia and some behaviour that challenges.
 Dementia is a progressive deterioration of the mental faculties and affects memory, intellect, judgement, personality and emotional control.
 Moundsley Hall offers specialist dementia care homes that can meet the changing and complex needs of people with elderly dementia care UK.

 Our staff all undergo training for dementia carers, which is continuously updated.
 We will maintain the dignity of all residents in our care homes in Birmingham and put their best interests first.
 It is important to meet the challenges that can occur in people with dementia by using creativity, flexibility, patience, and compassion, all of which our staff have.
-Our aim is to always consider what need the person might be trying to meet with their behavior—and, when possible, try to accommodate them or use distraction techniques if appropriate.
+Our aim is to always consider what needs the person might be trying to meet with their behavior—and, when possible, try to accommodate them or use distraction techniques if appropriate.